Pramanta

-Pramanta (Πράμαντα) is a village and a former municipality in the Ioannina regional unit, Epirus, Greece.
-Since the 2011 local government reform it is part of the municipality North Tzoumerka, of which it is a municipal unit.
-In 2011 its population was 1,137 for the town, 1,527 for the community and 1,774 for the municipal unit.
-The municipal unit has an area of 69.058 km2, the community 39.435 km2.
+Pramanta (Πράμαντα) is a village and a former municipality in the Ioannina regional unit, Epirus, in northwestern Greece.
+Since the 2011 local government reform, it is part of the municipality North Tzoumerka, of which it is a municipal unit.
+In 2021 its population was 1,514 for the community and 1,759 for the municipal unit.
+The municipal unit has an area of 69.058 km2 and the community 39.435 km2.
 Pramanta is situated in the Athamanika mountains, at about 840m elevation.
-It is 4 km west of Melissourgoi, 6 km north of Agnanta, 6 km south of Prosilio, 65 km southeast of Ioannina, 70 km north east of Arta and 28 km south of Metsovo.
+It is 4 km west of Melissourgoi, 6 km north of Agnanta, 6 km south of Prosilio, 65 km southeast of Ioannina, 70 km northeast of Arta and 28 km south of Metsovo.

 Subdivisions

 The municipal unit Pramanta is subdivided into the following communities (constituent villages in brackets):